diodechain/website/teams.md

   - title: Integrate in-house and 3rd party systems
     heading: Product Development.
+    anchor: products
     content: |
-      Create connected products that are bomb-proof secure without needing a cloud service.
+      Create highly secure connected products without needing a cloud service.
 You can easily integrate partner components as your ecosystem matures - every piece of the system is explicitly identified and managed with Zero Trust security.

       #### Enterprise Security and Access Control
       Support multiple customers, integrate with enterprise security tools, and even reconfigure permissions later - all without changing your product.